heroku/salesforce-buildpack/README.md

    Salesforce Environment Manager on Heroku or [SEM-H](https://gist.github.com/simpsoka/c584c65d655268eaf26ec487bf6b8295) to view all your Salesforce orgs that have been attached to Heroku apps.

-   Salesforce add-on is Alpha.
-Contact Heroku to request access.
+   The Salesforce add-on is in alpha status.
+Please contact Heroku to request access.

 2. A [config.json] -- provide link to schema -- file in the root directory.